Tips for Transitioning to Senior Living

 Getting Acclimated: The First Week and Beyond

-During the first week, your loved one will get acquainted with several staff members at the community.
-For those at an assisted living level of care, this includes meetings with caregivers to assess their need and create a care plan.
-They will also meet with nurses, dining staff, and activity staff along with others on the community leadership team.
-The job of the community staff is to make sure your loved one feels comfortable, so don’t hesitate to bring up questions you have for them at any time.
+During the first week, your loved one will get acquainted with several staff members in the community.
+For those at an assisted living level of care, this includes meetings with caregivers to assess their needs and create a care plan.
+They will also meet with nurses, dining staff, and activity staff, along with others on the community leadership team.
+The job of the community staff is to make sure your loved one feels comfortable, so don't hesitate to bring up questions you have for them at any time.

 One of the major benefits of senior living communities is the social programming they offer.
 Make sure your loved one gets a copy of the community's activity calendar and speaks with other residents about their favorite activities.
 Attending social events early on provides a great opportunity to learn about what's available and get to know other residents.
 Over time, they will discover which activities are their favorites and have new things to look forward to on a regular basis.